 - prohibition against driving over 45 mph

-Furthermore, the Nevada DMV may require that drivers submit to a vision test, driving test or medical test every six months or every year as a condition of keeping the license.
+Furthermore, the Nevada DMV may require that you submit to a vision test, driving test or medical test every six months or every year as a condition of keeping your license.12

-13. How do drivers get disability plates and placards?
+13. How do I get disability plates and placards?

-Drivers of any age can get disability plates and placards in Nevada if their doctor signs off on their impaired mobility.
-The DMV typically grants disability plates and placards to people with the following conditions:
+You can get disability plates and placards in Nevada if your doctor signs off on your impaired mobility, no matter your age.
+The DMV typically grants disability plates and placards for the following conditions:

 - inability to walk 200 feet without needing to rest